MissyM2/shopYourCloset/readme.md

  #####  Tech Stack: Details
-*  Front-End Development:
+*  Front-End Technologie:
-      HTML
-      CSS
-      JavaScript
-      jQuery
+   > HTML: a standard markup language for the creation of web pages
+   > CSS: used to describe the presentation of HTML pages
+   > JavaScript: an interpreted language that can create and dynamically change web pages
+        - jQuery: a JS library developed simplify HTML DOM tree traversal and manipulation, event handling, CSS animation, and Ajax

+*  Server Technologies
-*  Node.js:  enables use of Javascript on the server side
+   > Node.js:  enables use of Javascript on the server side
-   Express:  a framework that allows development of node-based web apps
+   > Express:  the webserver - a framework that allows development of node-based web apps
+   > MongoDB:  the database
+     Mongoose
    > bcryptjs: 2.4.3
    > dotenv: 6.2.0
    > express: 4.16.4